 Kristee Iacobucci, Internal Control Officer.
 Ms. Iacobucci was appointed Internal Control Officer of the Corporation on July 1, 2009.
-Ms. Iacobucci has worked for the Office of the State Comptroller since 1992 and is currently the Director of the Pension Integrity Bureau in the Division of Retirement Services.
-Prior to this, Ms. Iacobucci was a Program Research Specialist in the Office of Budget and Policy Analysis and an Associate Auditor in the Division of State and Local Government Accountability where she was responsible for conducting internal controls assessments and auditing internal controls for the Office of the State Comptroller as well as other State Agencies.
+Ms. Iacobucci has worked for the Office of the State Comptroller since 1992 and is currently an Assistant Comptroller.
+Prior to this, she was the Director of the Pension Integrity Bureau in the Division of Retirement Services, a Program Research Specialist in the Office of Budget and Policy Analysis and an Associate Auditor in the Division of State and Local Government Accountability.
+Throughout her career, Ms. Iacobucci has been responsible for conducting internal controls assessments and auditing internal controls within the Comptroller's Office and for other governmental entities.
 She received a Bachelor of Business Administration in Accounting from Siena College and is a Certified Internal Auditor.

 Chuck Trimbach, Assistant Treasurer.
 Mr. Trimbach was appointed Assistant Treasurer to the Corporation on March 20, 2013.
 Mr. Trimbach has been with the Office of the State Comptroller since April 2002.
-Currently, he serves as Assistant Director for Debt Management in the Office of Budget and Policy Analysis and is responsible for managing the State's General Obligation and New York Local Government Assistance Corporation debt portfolios.
+Currently, he serves as Assistant Director for the Bureau of Debt Management in the Office of Budget and Policy Analysis and is responsible for managing the State's General Obligation and New York Local Government Assistance Corporation debt portfolios.
 Mr. Trimbach received a Bachelor of Arts degree in Economics from State University of New York at Potsdam and a Masters degree in Business Administration from Niagara University.

-Chris Curtis, Assistant Secretary.
-Mr. Curtis was appointed Assistant Secretary to the Corporation on March 23, 2012.
-Mr. Curtis has been with the New York State Division of the Budget since 2006.
-Currently, he serves as Senior Budget Examiner in the Division's Expenditure/Debt Unit and is responsible for managing the State's portfolio of outstanding bonds.
-Mr. Curtis received a Bachelor of Arts degree in Economics from Siena College and a Master of Science degree from the London School of Economics.
+Kelsey Cheng, Assistant Secretary.
+Ms. Cheng was appointed Assistant Secretary of the Corporation on June 12, 2015.
+She has been with the New York State Division of the Budget since 2013, and currently serves as a Budget Examiner in the Division's Expenditure/Debt Unit, where she is responsible for managing the State's debt portfolio.
+Ms. Cheng received three Bachelor of Arts degrees-in Mathematics, Economics and Statistical Science-from Cornell University.
+She is currently pursuing an M.B.A. in Finance at the State University of New York at Albany.